1EdTech/openbadges-specification/ob_v3p0/errata/errata.md

 #### What constitutes a breaking change

-The policy used to determine what constitutes breaking changes to the specification, and therefore to the context file, can be resumed as:
+The policy used to determine what constitutes breaking changes to the specification, and therefore to the context file, can be summarized as:

 - Adding new terms to the model/context *is not* a breaking change.
 - Changing term mappings or removing terms *is* a breaking change.